Kroodden

 Kroodden is a neighbourhood in the city of Kristiansand in Agder county, Norway.
 The neighborhood is located in the borough of Vågsbygd and in the district of Voiebyen.
 The Kristiansand Cannon Museum is located to the west of Kroodden.
 Kroodden is south of Spinneren along the coast.
-From Kroodden, the Flekkerøy Tunnel leads across the strait to the island of Flekkerøy.
+From Kroodden, the Flekkerøy Tunnel leads across the strait to the island of Flekkerøya.